-Look at the map at the beginning of the book and trace Johnny's journey from his house to Colonel Hale's store.
-Can you draw a map from your house to the green and Center School today?
-Would it look similar?
+1. Look at the map at the beginning of the book and trace Johnny's journey from his house to Colonel Hale's store.

-The narrator mentions that the green was always a busy place where "men in waistcoats and breeches talked about important matters.
+2. The narrator mentions that the green was always a busy place where "men in waistcoats and breeches talked about important matters.
 And ladies in long apron-covered dresses with kerchiefs tied around their necks carried baskets to and from neighborly visits also talking about important matters."
 Do you think the men and the women talked about the same "important matters"?
-How might their conversations been the same or different based on if they were a man or a woman?
+What might have been the same or different?
 Has that changed at all since 1783?
 In what ways?

-We hear that Johnny does not like to wear shoes because they "pinched his toes and made his feet feel all stuffy."
+3. We hear that Johnny does not like to wear shoes because they "pinched his toes and made his feet feel all stuffy."
 Has this feeling ever happened to you in shoes?
 Are you allowed to walk around outside barefoot?
 What would you recommend to him?